-Housing Secretary, Robert Jenrick, has announced that as of today, 13th May 2020, anyone in England can now move home if they follow social distancing and safety measures.
+Housing Secretary, Robert Jenrick, announced that as of 13th May 2020, anyone in England can move home if they follow social distancing and safety measures.
 The property markets in Wales, Scotland and Northern Ireland continue to be subject to the pre-existing guidelines, presently.

 You can view the new government advice on home moving here.

-The new changes mean that removal firms and estate agents are now able to resume operation.
-Our conveyancing team have, of course, been continuing our operations throughout the lockdown, observing government guidelines with our teams working remotely.
+Removal firms and estate agents are able to operate as usual, as long as they follow social distancing and safety measures.
+Our conveyancing team have, of course, been continuing our operations throughout all three lockdowns, observing government guidelines with our teams working remotely.
 We’ve been working on both pre-lockdown transactions and new transactions taken on since then.

 Can I still put my house on the market?